mmackenzie-syd/charm-access/README.md

 The React App itself is hosted on a S3 bucket configured as a static website.
 The App is designed to work on both Mobile and Desktop.

 The uploading of product images to the S3 bucket is via the AWS SDK, which was added to the React code.
 Image cropping and resizing was also client-side using the library [CropperJS](https://github.com/fengyuanchen/cropperjs).
+Images are lazy-loaded, copied from the way instagram loads images.

 The styling of the App was based on the [Niche](https://gpsites.co/niche/) template of [Generate Press](https://generatepress.com/) but with a Carousel added to the home page using the library, [react-image-gallery](https://www.npmjs.com/package/react-image-gallery).
 The photos of the model are by the photographer [Alena Ozerova](https://www.instagram.com/taknebivaet/), who is also the model.
 The Jewellery photos were taken by myself using a mobile phone and a white background was added using [GIMP](https://www.gimp.org/).